open-AIMS/ereefs-documentation/README.md

 ### Breaking processing into Jobs
 The processing workload on the system tends to happen in bursts.
 Processing is needed each day as updates to the model data become available.
-This processing is triggered from daily checks.
-The extraction tool triggers processing when a user submits an extraction job.
+This processing is triggered from daily checks. **JJ: in addition to these daily checks?**, The extraction tool triggers processing when a user submits an extraction job.
 When the eReefs models are updated, all the derived data and visualisation products need to be regenerated, trigging a massive workload.
 The coordination of all these tasks is performed by JobPlanner.
 It translates the requests (perform an aggregation, check for new model data) into jobs that need to be performed.
+This section provide a short overview of JobPlanner.
+More information can be found in [the Github repository](https://github.com/open-AIMS/ereefs-documentation/tree/JJ_review).

 Originally the AIMS eReefs Platform was developed using a conventional single server architecture, where all the storage and processing software we linked to a single large server (see Figure 3).
 This approach minimised the software complexity, but